exceeder-coder/AMD-Curve-Optimizer-Test/README.md

 # AMD Curve Optimizer Test
 Tool for testing undervolted cores of Ryzen 5000

-Test congiguration combining affinition to logical cores (T0, T1) and whole core (HyperThreading T1+T2) in the loop.
+Test configuration combining affinition to logical cores (T0, T1) and whole core (HyperThreading T1+T2) in the loop.

 Put both scripts to Cinebench's 23 folder.